andy295/Computer-Vision-Project/README.md

 ### Task 1
 The goal was to familiarize ourselves with the standard output files of a motion capture system.
 We were provided with files in three different formats: CSV, BVH, and C3D.

-For the CSV files, from the first file we extracted the x, y, and z coordinates for each joint of the skeleton, along with their connections.
+For the CSV files, we developed a custom solution in Python to read their content.
+From  the first file we extracted the x, y, and z coordinates for each joint of the skeleton, along with their connections.
 From the second one, we extracted the coordinates of the markers of a rigid body.
-The data for each object was then plotted in 3D using the Matplotlib library, allowing us to observe the positions of the various elements that compose the objects in a 3D space.
+The data for each object were then plotted in 3D using the Matplotlib library, allowing us to observe the positions of the various elements that compose the objects in a 3D space.

 | Skeleton | Rigid Body |
 | - | - |